TosbackCgusBridge-Bot/CGUs-versions/Williams-sonoma/Terms of Service.md

 Terms and Conditions

 Welcome to williams-sonoma.com/ ("Web Site")!
-We are part of "Williams-Sonoma, Inc." which includes Williams-Sonoma®, Pottery Barn®, pottery barn kids®, PBteen®, west elm®, Rejuvenation® and Mark and Graham®.
+We are part of "Williams-Sonoma, Inc." which includes Williams Sonoma®, Pottery Barn®, pottery barn kids®, PBteen®, west elm®, Rejuvenation® and Mark and Graham®.

 Please take a few minutes to review these Terms and Conditions.
 These Terms and Conditions apply to your access and use of the Web Site and our mobile applications.
 Your use of our Web Site or our mobile application constitutes your agreement to follow these Terms and Conditions and to be bound by them.